Selling Furniture On Craigslist Like A Pro

 5. Transporting the furniture: If you’ve made it this far it means that you have found a buyer for your furniture and have accepted a mutually agreeable offer, congratulations!
 Now the hard part is over, or so you thought.
 Your buyer may need help delivering the furniture from your house to theirs.
 In the old days the buyer would need to rent a truck, or borrow a truck from a friend.
 Luckily, buyers and seller can now use GoShare to get a pickup truck or a cargo van with a driver to help deliver the furniture on demand.
 Typically, the buyer is responsible for this cost.
-Pro tip: make your buyers life easier by telling them to download the GoShare app, enter the pickup and drop off address, take a picture of the item, and GoShare will send a driver with a truck or van to help load and transport the cargo.
-A small truck starts at only $0.99 per minute from the pickup point to the drop off point with a $29.99 minimum.
+Pro tip: make your buyers life easier by telling them to download the GoShare iPhone or Android app, enter the pickup and drop off address, take a picture of the item, and GoShare will send a driver with a truck or van to help load and transport the cargo.
+A small truck starts at only $0.99 per minute from the pickup point to the drop off point with a $39.99 minimum.
 The pricing is competitive with traditional truck rental facilities but with GoShare you get the driver to help and they come to you instead of you going to them.

 Hopefully, these tips will help make you a pro at selling furniture online.
 If you have any good tips that you want us to add, leave a comment and we will add the best suggestions to an updated post in the future.